iamjameswalters/iamjameswalters.github.io/content/django-talk.md

 Tags: Django, deployment, DjangoCon, portfolio
 status: draft

 It's such a delight to give a talk at this year's DjangoCon!
+This is my first tech conference, as well as my first time presenting.
+After the conference is over, I'll take some time to reflect on everything and post about it here, so keep an eye 👀️ out for that!

-Below are links to any resources I mentioned:
+In the meantime, below are links to any resources I mentioned:

 ### Links to the Talk